 The universe is constantly communicating with you.
 If you don’t hear the whispers, it will speak louder and louder until it smacks you in the face.

-- 5. Lack of clarity and personal vision
+5. Lack of authenticity and personal definition of success

 Every person in this world has a unique energetic blueprint; and set of genes, skills, desires, needs, learnings, purpose, etc. Sadly, society suggests “one size fits all,” forcing us to adapt ourselves to fit in, feel safe, and accepted.